 Your next job is to know your equipment.
 You need to know exactly what each piece of equipment does and how it does it.
 You also need to know how to maximize your equipment in both practical and impractical situations.

 Set sound levels.
 Correct levels.

-You cannot get proper sound if you do not know how far you can push your equipment.
+You cannot get proper sound if you don’t know how far you can push your equipment.
 You need to know what levels give you the best signal to noise ratio at various distances.
-You need to be able to tweak these levels when needed by use of vision and sound.
+You need to be able to tweak these levels when needed by the use of vision and sound.

 Example: If you know that you need to be at a certain level at a distance of 4 feet but a different level at 2 feet, you must be able to make that change instantaneously.

 Your job is to get the microphone is close to your talent as possible without getting it in the shot.

 Saying you have a great location very low noise you still want to get the microphone is close to your talent as possible.
 This allows you to have a better signal-to-noise ratio.

 The signal-to-noise ratio is basically the difference between usable sound versus background noise.